bdilday/bdilday_blog/content/post/2018-09-01-catcher-defense-with-linear-mixed-effect-models.md

 #> 9   cartg001   1979 -0.07873492 -10.629214         1     Gary Carter
 #> 10  varij001   2001 -0.07814173  -3.672661         1   Jason Varitek
 ```

-Seems plausible.
-I'd like to see Pedro 2001, and I'm sure about Kevin Appier, but anyway moving on...

 The top ten runs per season